-💲 Pul se Secure System Authentication Administrators Users Endpoint Policy Maintenance Wizards Signing In > Sign-In Pa ages > Upload Custom Sign-In P ages Upload Custom S Sign-In Pages Custom sign-in pages s allow you to provide customiz ed templates f or various pages that ma ay appear during the sig n-in process.
-Refer to the documenta tion for information al bout creating valid templates. ❤ Sign-In Pages Name: custompage Label to reference the custom sign -in pages.
-Page Type: Access ☑ Use Custo om Page for the Pulse Desktop Client Logon The Pulse Desktop Client will open a web browser a ind use custom pages for aut thentication instead of stand ard login promp ts.
-Prompt the e secondary credentials on the second page These labels appear when a realm This option is not applicable w Iways taken from the second page.
+💲 Pul: se Secure System Authentication Administrators Users Endpoint Policy Maintenance Wizards Signing In > Sign-In Pa ages > Upload Custom Sign-In P ages Upload Custom S Sign-In Pages Custom sign-in pages s allow you to provide customiz ed templates f or various pages that ma ay appear during the sig n-in process.
+Refer to the documenta tion for information al bout creating valid templates. ✓ Sign-In Pages Name: custompage Label to reference the custom sign -in pages.
+Page Type: Access ✓ Use Custo om Page for the Pulse Desktop Client Logon The Pulse Desktop Client will open a web browser a nd use custom pages for aut thentication instead of stand ard login promp ts.
+Prompt the e secondary credentials on the second page These labels appear when a realm This option is not applicable w using this sign-in hen TOTP authe page specifies a secondary intication server is select authentication server that re led as secondary auth-se quires user inp rver for this i out.
+These are only applicable realm, in which case toke to user sign-in pages. n input from user is a Iways taken from the second page.
 Templates File Browse No file chosen Zip file containing the custom templ lates and assets.
 Skip validation ch ecks during upload Upload Cust om Pages